benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

 There's a pretty hard mental stop between queries and independent functional processing.
 I can't gain any meaningful ground by trying to combine the `foreach` into a query, or even combining my `Cats` query with my `Kittens` query.
 They feel separate because they are!

-But that last bit about posting changes felt pretty good.
-Even when I wrote the bullets I felt like it should be the same.
-It's got an OR statement.
-So let's look at the functions we used for it.
+But that last bit about posting changes felt pretty long.
+Even when I wrote the bullets I felt like it should be shorter. **If** conditions are notorious for making big, unnecessary code.

 ### What Did You Do?
-We've got two fellow commands inside of an
+We've got two fellow commands inside of that conditional, and they both do similar things: <a href='https://developer.wordpress.org/reference/functions/wp_update_post/' target='_blank'><code class="highlighter-rouge">wp_update_post()</code></a> and <a href='https://developer.wordpress.org/reference/functions/wp_insert_post/' target='_blank'><code class="highlighter-rouge">wp_insert_post()</code></a>.
+Wait, no, on a computer level they're really doing the same thing: pushing identical data to the database.
+The only difference seems to be that one creates a unique ID and the other doesn't.

+So click on them and read around!
+You'll find something interesting.
+If you already work with WordPress a lot, you probably already had an inkling about it.

+> `wp_update_posts()` can also create new posts!